Civic

 Holiday Stroll

-Each year Garden Club members decorate trees and wreaths for the annual Holiday Stroll held in downtown New Canaan prior to the holiday season.
-The trees surround the stage for Santa’s arrival and the wreaths decorate the New Canaan Playhouse windows.
-After the Stroll, the trees are donated to the town’s Social Services for New Canaan families in need.
+New Canaan Garden Club annually decorates trees for the annual Holiday Stroll held in downtown New Canaan prior to the holiday season.
+The trees surround the stage that features Santa’s arrival and additional festive performances.
+After the stroll, the trees are donated to the Town’s Social Service department to be given to New Canaan families who otherwise would go with out a tree during the holiday season.

 The Horticultural Therapy Program at Waveny Care Center was established when Waveny opened in 1975.
 Professionally trained volunteers, including several New Canaan Garden Club members, met weekly with residents to work on plant-related activities.
 The original program won several awards, including a Certificate of Achievement from the Federated Garden Clubs of Connecticut in 1981.
+Horticultural Therapy is known to help focus, mood and motor skills.
+Well-being is promoted through engaging with nature and the social interaction that takes place among residents and volunteers during the activities.
 Continue Reading →

 Irwin Park